Superstrong approximation for monodromy groups: Speculations: superstrong approximation for Galois groups and the Bogomolov property

 Suppose $\Sp_{2g}(\Zhat)$ has property $\hat{\tau}$, let $U$ be a complex algebraic curve, and let $\rho: \pi_1(U(\C),u) \ra \Sp_{2g}(\Zhat)$ be a representation of the fundamental group of $U$.
 For each $\ell$, the reduction $\bar{\rho}_\ell: \pi_1(U(\C),u) \ra \Sp_{2g}(\Z/\ell\Z)$ gives rise to a cover $U_\ell$ of $U$, and the arguments of the previous section show that the $U_\ell$ grow in gonality.

 One might ask the same question for a curve $U$ over a finite field $\F_q$.
 We slightly modify the question in order to avoid introducing the machinery of the \'{e}tale fundamental group.
-Suppose given, for an infinite sequence of primes $\ell$, an etale covers $U_\ell \ra U$ such that $(U_\ell)_{\Fqbar} \ra U_{\Fqbar}$ is a Galois cover with Galois group $\Sp_{2g}(\Z/\ell\Z)$.
+Suppose given, for an infinite sequence of primes $\ell$, an \'{e}tale cover $U_\ell \ra U$ such that $(U_\ell)_{\Fqbar} \ra U_{\Fqbar}$ is a Galois cover with Galois group $\Sp_{2g}(\Z/\ell\Z)$.
 For instance, you might make such a cover by adjoining the $\ell$-torsion points of an abelian $g$-fold $A$ over $U$.

 \begin{question} Is the gonality of $U_\ell$ bounded below by a positive constant multiple of $[U_\ell:U]$?
 What if we impose the extra condition that the $U_\ell$ are obtained by adjoining the $\ell$-torsion points on a fixed abelian $g$-fold $A/U$? \end{question}